sudara/deepjargon/definitions/matlab.md

 Programming environment for statistics and science.

-Where neural networks grew up before specialized tools were developed and extracted.
+Where neural networks were prototyped before they were cool.

 Andrej Karpathy tweeted: